ovylia02/simple-contact-manager/README.md

 ## Brief Overview

-A simple contact manager where you can view all your contacts, add a new contact, edit a contact, and delete a contact.
+A simple contact manager where you can view all your contacts, add, edit, and delete a contact

 ## Technology Choices

 - Backend: Node.js with Express
 - Database: SQLite
-- Frontend: Rract with Tailwind CSS
+- Frontend: React with Tailwind CSS

 ## How to setup and run the project?